Farisq12/CSSproj/README.md

 	 This repository is for working on a way to imporve on the current Grover System through authentifaication using a hasheys.

-This repository focuses on adding integrity to the original files that are altered by neural fake news generators such as grover.
+This repository focuses on adding integrity and authenticity to the original files that are altered by neural fake news generators such as grover.
 By implementing a hash key function that detects if a file has been altered or not it can add further security to grover in detecting neural fake news.